Functional Movement Evaluation

 Proper movement is vital to having healthy joints and preventing injury.
 A Functional Movement Evaluation is an exam where you are put through a series of movements to identify problem areas.

 “Functional” has become a popular buzz word in healthcare.
 I think it is a bit overused, but it's how we try describe a synergy where all your body systems are running optimally for the demands you put it through.
 If one system breaks down, another has to pick up the slack.
 The spine and joints are no different.
 Said another way… Your body is only as strong as its weakest link.

 No one is perfect…

 So no one moves perfectly.
 The goal is to identify your weak link and show you how to move as best you can with what you've got:

 - Stabilize an injury-prone joint

 - Mobilize and remodel scar tissue

-The movements that are evaluated can depend on your injury, but in general you should without pain be able to:
+We will focus on your pain but will also look to see how your entire body is moving.
+The movements we look at can depend on your injury, but in general you should be able to:

 - Raise your arms above your head